Get

 6. A Devon Rex’s Unique Whiskers

 Yes, the look and fur of a Devon Rex are unique, but so are their whiskers.
-When you look at the Devon Rex, you may be shocked to see they do not have long whiskers like other cats.
+When you look at the Devon Rex, you may be shocked to see that they do not have long whiskers like other cats.
 Instead, the Devon Rex has very short, curly whiskers—that is, if they have whiskers at all.
 Some kitties in this breed have no whiskers.
 Those that do may experience breakage or loss of whiskers, as they are very fragile.
-While we know whiskers are used by cats as sensors, it appears the Devon Rex has learned how to navigate the world without them.
+While we know whiskers are sensory tools for cats, Devon Rex cats without them may rely on other senses to navigate the world around them.

 7. A Quirky, Playful Breed